atomist-skills/lein-deps-tree-skill/README.md

 confusing dependencies when `lein deps :tree` is run, or a failure status otherwise

+It also indexes all the dependencies in a project and attaches them to the commit

 ## Why?

 Dependencies in lein can have clashing transitive dependencies which can lead to